guilatrova/latrovacommits-articles/posts/2021/2021-05-29-python-async/post.en-us.md

 ==========
 ```

-The first interesting thing to notice is how the 3 queries as triggered right away as we wait for the results.
+The first interesting thing to notice is how the 3 queries are triggered right away as we wait for the results.

 Another point worth mentioning is how **async is no fix for a bottleneck.** The code is still very slow, although we could optimize a bit (dropping from ~22 secs to ~18 secs).